mcfilib/filib.github.io/posts/2018-12-07-testing-distributed-process-apps-with-hspec.md

 ## Application

 Our example revolves around a fairly simple [client-server](https://en.wikipedia.org/wiki/Client%E2%80%93server_model) application.
-The client process can send data to the server and print responses to the console, whilst the server performs calculations and sends the results back to clients.
+The client process can send data to the server and output responses to the console, whilst the server performs calculations and sends the results back to clients.

 ``` haskell
 {-# LANGUAGE DeriveGeneric #-}